diaspd/pizza-shop/README.md

 </br>

 For use local API (Mocks)
-add a ".env.test" file with this settings:
+add a `.env.test` file with this settings:
 ```
 VITE_API_URL="/"
 VITE_ENABLE_API_DELAY=false